powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v4.1.05 Update in Yt-dlp >>> Download List

+          Add: No execute if entry is not a number in: -View List -View Log -Delete User List -Add to Queue

+          Fix: Spacing at option -View List

 ###  v4.1.04 Change: Dashes would blink when entering Yt-dlp Menu >>> Download List with a valid url in the clipboard.